Bachelor of Science

 You will have a firm base in genetics on completion of the core of this major which includes subject such as biology, chemistry, introductory genetics, genetics of populations, genomic analysis and bioinformatics which can be combined with study in areas such as introduction to breeding and genetics, statistical modelling and experimental design, biological systems, conservation biology, evolution and biogeography plus genetic evaluation and breeding program design.

 This major combines the study of geography in areas such as climate change and future planning, natural hazards, environmental biogeography and cradle to grave: population geography with the opportunity for further study available in areas of geology such as structural and metamorphic geology, palaeontology and stratigraphy and environmental geology plus other subjects such as ecology, chemistry, microbiology and biochemistry.

-Topics available for this Minor include accounting and finance for business, small business management, benefit-cost analysis, managing people and organisations, business decision making international business and bioeconomics
+Topics available for this Minor include accounting and finance for business plus three from, small business management, business and economic analysis of chains and networks, benefit-cost analysis, environmental and natural resource economics, managing people and organisations, business decision making, international business and bioeconomics.

-Includes probability and simulation, statistical modelling and experimental design, genomic analysis and bioinformatics, advanced statistical modelling and statistical learning.
+Statistics - Includes probability and simulation, and statistical modelling and experimental design plus two from, genomic analysis and bioinformatics, advanced statistical modelling and statistical learning.

 The labour market for Science graduates is competitive and it is worth noting that as well as the more traditional areas of employment, Science graduates also pursue careers using the skills and processes gained whilst studying Science rather than using the Science they learnt (for example, science editors, journalists, government policy analysts) or using transferable skills such as mathematics, they move into areas such as banking, insurance, risk analysis and utilities management.